MAS 105. Quantitative Methods in Business I. 3 Credit Hours.

 Typically Offered: Fall.

 MAS 638.
-Business Analytics Consulting.
+Business Analytics Consulting - from Basics to AI.
 2 Credit Hours.

 Components: LEC.